 My Changes and Variations on How to Use the Dough

 Jacques has done all the hard work of figuring out which flours work best.
-Although the super large cookies are great, I have decreased the size of the cookies to a more reasonable size.
+Although the super large cookies are great, I have decreased the portioning of the cookie dough to a more reasonable size.
 I’ve also slightly decreased the sugar in the recipe, and I skipped the salt topping since I don’t understand the love of sweet and savory combined.

 Salt in the recipe to bring out the flavors is necessary, but I don’t want to eat a salty cookie that is meant to be sweet.
 It’s easy enough to add a sprinkling at the end if you disagree.